squillace/porter-iot-sql/README.md

-# My First Bundle
+# Azure IoT Hello World Bundle

-This is an empty bundle that porter has created to get you started!
+This bundle demonstrates most of the principles necessary to take an Azure IoT edge deployment and create a bundle for it, push it to ACR, and

 # Contents